mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 }
 ```

-These type annotation comments must be documentation comments (with a triple-slash, like `///`) and not normal comments (`//`).
-You cannot put any text on the same line before the opening bracket, but you can include text after the closing bracket.
-You can include additional documentation above the type comment, but not below, the type annotation comment must be the final line of the documentation.
+Per-field types must be specified in documentation comments (with a triple-slash, like `///`) and not normal comments (`//`).
+If a field has multiple lines of documentation, the per-field type comment must be the final line, and that line must not have any text before the type.

 > [!Note]
-> If the `includeComments` option is enabled, the custom type documentation line will not be included in the generated comment.
+> If the `includeComments` option is enabled, the per-field type documentation line will not be included in the generated comment.

-There are two types of type annotations:
+There are two ways you can specify a type using per-field types:

 - Regular type annotations, which are wrapped in square brackets (`[` `]`)
 - Literal type annotations, which are wrapped in square brackets with an exclamation point at the start (`![` `]`).